Baserfaz/thunderslash/README.md

 # Thunderslash
-2D sidescroller game using Java and my custom 2D engine.
+2D sidescroller game using Java and custom 2D engine.

 ## Introduction
 This is a 2D action sidescroller project, that is mainly developed as a programming excersice.
 The aim is to create a slower paced sidescrolling action game (e.g. Castlevania).

 ## Background
-The name of the game comes from my initial idea, in which the player can call lightning strikes (main attack) from sky in front of him, but leaving a small gap between the hit area and player.
+The name of the game comes from an initial idea, in which the player can call lightning strikes (main attack) from sky in front of him, but leaving a small gap between the hit area and player.
 This means that the player can't damage enemies that are next to him.
 Therefore the player has another action: push.
 With this action the player can push enemies next to him further away and then use main attack to damage them.